ariel055132/Notes/AWS/AmazonRoute53.md

 ### Health Checking Overall Procedure
 * Ref: *AmazonRoute53_HealthChecking.png*
 1. User **create a health check** and specify values that define how the health check to work
+   * *IP address* / domain name of the endpoint / CloudWatch alarm
+   * The *protocol* (HTTP, HTTPS, GET) that you want Route 53
+   * *Failure threshold* (Consecutive times the endpoint must fail to respond to request before Route 53 considers it unhealthy)
+   * *How to get notified* when Route 53 detect that the endpoint is unhealthy.
 2. Route 53 starts to **send the request to the endpoint** specified by user.
 If the endpoint responds to the request, Route 53 considers the endpoint to be *healthy* and do nothing.
 3. If the **endpoint does not respond to request**, Route 53 starts to **count the number of consecutive requests** that the endpoint does not respond to:
    * If the count reaches failure threshold specified in health check, Route 53 considers the endpoint unhealthy